sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 The steps below describe how to launch Cloudbreak by using one of the two available deployment options (quickstart and production), access Cloudbreak web UI, and create a Cloudbreak credential.

 ### (Quickstart) Launch Cloudbreak from a template

-#### Launch from DM template

 Follow these steps to launch Cloudbreak on Google Cloud by using the Cloud Deployer Manager.

 [Comment]: <> (https://cloud.google.com/deployment-manager/)

-**Steps**
+**Prerequisites**

 1. In order to use the Cloud Deployment Manager, you must install the Google Cloud SDK on your machine.
 The SDK contains the gcloud CLI tool, which is used to deploy Cloudbreak.

     For instructions, refer to [Installing Google Cloud SDK](https://cloud.google.com/sdk/downloads) in the Google Cloud documentation.
 Make sure to perform all of the steps and validate that the `gcloud` command works on your computer.
 Only after validating, proceed to the next step.

+2. Enable the **Compute Engine API** and the **Cloud Runtime Configuration API** services.

+    To enable these, from services menu, select **APIs & Services**.
+Next, click on **ENABLE APIS AND SERVICES**, type each service name in the filter, and enable it.

+3. Create a service account that has read and write permissions to:
+    * Compute Image
+    * Compute Instance
+    * Compute Network
+    * Compute Security
+    * Cloud RuntimeConfig.

+    The service account email needs to specified in the config.yaml (or in the gcloud command) as a property.

+**Steps**

 1. Log in to GitHub (https://github.com/).